| Title: | Modern Text Mining Framework for R |

 frequent and very infrequent terms.
 See examples in for the

 vocabulary function.
-The parameter vocab_term_max
+The parameter vocab_term_max can

 also be used to limit the absolute size of the vocabulary to only the most